-That’s what I enjoy about this whole journey is that as I’ve grown older and have more experience, I’ve been able to make adjustments in my teaching and my focus, its in business wise as well.
+That’s what I enjoy about this whole journey is that as I’ve grown older and have more experience, I’ve been able to make adjustments in my teaching and my focus, business wise as well.
 To keep up with where I’m at, so it’s just constantly evolving.
 And I think when I first started out, I just assumed there was this one goal and that was it, you know, you didn’t go any further.
 Whereas now I just see this huge, huge spectrum of options and choices and benefits, you know, and experiences that I can have.
 What do you feel were your major challenges, then when you first started out teaching?

 Kaya Herstad Carney 29:09

 Discipline?
 Yeah.
 Especially in the classroom setting, I think one to one.
 It was more not being able to help students that didn’t have the problems that I had.
 So if they had like my voice problems, it was really easy to fix.
 But if somebody came in and before I had that kind of understanding of exercises and the vocal anatomy, I was kind of, I had, I had a good ear for when something wasn’t quite right.
 But I didn’t have the tool to fix it.
 And that I found that very challenging both because, you know, I might just say oh, let’s work on your diction and things that my teachers, I was, all my teachers were in here and like speaking through me, and I didn’t really have any independent opinions or thoughts in regards to out there.
 Obviously not, it’s a simple simplification of things, but I was trying to be all of the teachers that I had loved.
 But without, I guess, the full knowledge or understanding of where they came from And especially in..

 Line Hilton 30:18

 Have you found any major disasters that you can remember that kind of?